 I am a junior in high school from New Jersey with a variety of interests I explore through clubs, extracurriculars, and projects.
 All my interests stem from a love to learn and help others learn.
 As I look forward to college and my future, I have been turning my focus to three main passions (below).

 Business and politics have always interested me because they are both, in my opinion, a reflection of the way people think.
 To me, economics is the intersection between these fields, a way to understand the impact of political decisions on sellers and buyers as well as effects of corporate players on the political world.
 Clearly, I lean toward macroeconomics.
-During my free time, you can often find me reading articles or watching videos about politics and economics (Khan Academy is very helpful).
-I enjoyed attending the Economics for Leaders program by the Foundation for Teaching Economics this summer.
+During my free time, you can often find me reading articles or watching videos about politics and economics (Khan Academy is very helpful) or simply reading the news.
+I enjoyed attending the Economics for Leaders program by the Foundation for Teaching Economics last summer.

-I am a part of the Academy for the Advancement of Science and Technology at my high school, where I get the opportunity to delve into textbook and laboratory chemistry.
-My interest in science began with my obsession with astronomy and continued in my time as the captain of my middle school math team.
-I currently research the impact of ionic liquids on perovskite solar cell stability through my school's advanced research facilities, a project for which I received the New York Institute of Technology Mini Research Grant Award.
-I am also a member of my school's Science Olympiad Team.
+I am a part of the Academy for the Advancement of Science and Technology at my high school, where I get the opportunity to delve into textbook and laboratory science.
+My interest in science began with my ongoing obsession with astronomy that began in elementary school and continued with my time on my middle school's math team.
+This all led to my position as captain of my high school Science Olympiad team.
+I also currently research the impact of ionic liquids on perovskite solar cell stability through my school's advanced research facilities, a project for which I received the New York Institute of Technology Mini Research Grant Award.